 Work backward to come up with reasonable due dates.
 Address your child’s questions as you create the schedule.

-Review his progress.
+Review your child’s progress.